ariga/atlas/doc/md/guides/mysql/descending-indexes.md

 ---

 ### What are the descending indexes?
 In general, indexes with ascending or descending order help increase the performance of queries with the “ORDER BY” clause.
-Descending indexes are the indexes where key values are stored in descending order.
+Descending indexes are indexes where key values are stored in descending order.

 #### When are descending indexes helpful?
-In versions prior to MySQL 8.0, scanning an index in reverse order had very high cost, which resulted in reduced performance for certain queries.
-Descending indexes helps MySQL users to optimize performance of those queries.
-Since the release of MySQL version 8.0, users can now create descending indexes, which can be scanned in forward order, thus increasing efficiency of scanning for certain queries with `ORDER BY` clause.
+In versions prior to MySQL 8.0, scanning an index in reverse order had a very high cost, which resulted in reduced performance for certain queries.
+Since the release of MySQL version 8.0, users can now create descending indexes, which can be scanned in forward order, thus increasing efficiency of scanning for certain queries with ORDER BY clause.

 ### Syntax
-Here is how you can define descending index by using DESC in a table definition:
+Here is how you can define descending indexes by using DESC in a table definition:

 ```sql
 CREATE TABLE t (